castle/castle-aws-cloudfront/README.md

 `edgelambda.amazonaws.com`

 to the Trust Relationship for the role that was created automatically when you created the Lambda function.
 More details on Lambda@Edge IAM are available [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-permissions.html).

+#### Test your Lambda function

+You can test your Lambda function with the `clientIDbody.json` sample event included in the `sampleEvents` directory.

 #### Add a CloudFront trigger